Choose another writer in this calendar:

 from the fossil evidence was that Neanderthals and Cro-Magnons did not

-(The Fire in the Stone: Prehistoric Fiction from Charles Darwin to Jean M. Auel by Nicholas Ruddick, Middletown, Connecticut: Wesleyan University Press, 2009, p.
-85) As a blond, blue-eyed woman, Ayla is more
+(subordinate) female gatherers. " (The Fire in the Stone: Prehistoric Fiction from Charles Darwin to Jean M. Auel by Nicholas Ruddick, Middletown, Connecticut: Wesleyan University Press, 2009, p.
+85) Ayla was a Cro-Magnon, so she was able to learn to hunt.
+As a blond, blue-eyed woman, Ayla is more

 combination of Tarzan's Jane, Florence Nightingale, Marie Curie, and

 Amelia Earhart in the same person.
-Her intelligence separates her from
+However, many ancient DNA studies

 the other tribe members, although physically she is submitted to the